MaxixSVK/discord-bot-web-template/README.md

 # Discord bot web template

-Responsive website for your Discord bot that looks good on all devices
+## Responsive website for your Discord bot that looks good on all devices

+Please note that this website is still under development

 ## Main page